wessholders/portfolio/HTML/Stream Gauge/README.md

 ## Overview

-This HTML file provides a self-contained, embeddable widget that displays a 24-hour water level chart for a specific NOAA streamgauge.
-It fetches real-time data from the NOAA Water API, processes it, and renders a clean, responsive line chart using Chart.js.
+This HTML file provides a self-contained, embeddable widget that displays a detailed 24-hour water level chart for a specific NOAA streamgauge.
+It fetches real-time data directly from the NOAA Water API, processes it, and renders a clean, responsive line chart using Chart.js.

-The chart is designed to be easily embedded into dashboards or other web pages using an `<iframe>`.
+While map-based platforms provide an excellent overview of gauge locations and current conditions, this widget is designed for a **detailed, historical deep-dive on a single gauge**.

+---

+## Esri Living Atlas & Dashboard Integration

+This widget is an ideal companion to the **USA Live Stream Gauges layer** found in the **Esri Living Atlas of the World**.

+You can use an Esri map to visualize the location and status of all gauges, and then use this widget to embed a detailed 24-hour chart for a specific gauge of interest directly into an **Esri Dashboard** or **Experience Builder** application.

+This allows users to go from a macro, geographic view to a micro, time-series analysis without leaving the application.

 ---